ITUnlp/dagw_validator/README.md

 ```
 usage: validate.py [-h] input

-Validates a specific section of DKGW
+Validates a specific section of DAGW

 positional arguments:
   input       Path to directory containing the section